6 Fixes for Photoshop Scratch Disk Full on Mac (Sequoia)

 What Is the Scratch Disk in Photoshop?

-Before we provide solutions to the full scratch disk problem in Photoshop, let's understand what a scratch disk is.
+Before we learn how to fix Photoshop's full scratch disk problem, let's first understand what a scratch disk is.

 According to Adobe, a scratch disk is a hard drive or SSD used for temporary storage while Photoshop is running.
-Photoshop utilizes this space to store portions of your documents and their history panel states that don't fit in your Mac's memory or RAM.
+Photoshop uses this space to store parts of your documents and their history that do not fit in your Mac’s memory or RAM.
 By default, Photoshop uses the hard drive (Macintosh HD) where macOS is installed as the primary scratch disk.

 Scratch Disk Full Error in Photoshop